 Regulatory Reform Initiative: Overview

 The legislature passed another law in 2010 requiring all state agencies to review existing regulations to reconsider their need and reassess their impact on small businesses.
-Under the Governor’s direction, the agencies of the Patrick-Murray Administration have been working to fulfill this obligation, with a particular eye toward reducing impacts on small businesses, while also streamlining and improving transparency of processes, and identifying opportunities for improved government efficiencies.
+Agencies have been working to fulfill this obligation, with a particular eye toward reducing impacts on small businesses, while also streamlining and improving transparency of processes, and identifying opportunities for improved government efficiencies.
 Since October 2011, more than 200 existing regulations have been reviewed across nearly 60 agencies, resulting in 150 recommendations for rescission or modifications.
 Of the recommended regulatory improvements, 25 of the amendments will seek to align Massachusetts with a national model or standard that is utilized by other states.

 People also viewed...